Stories are powerful

 Sean Murphy

 Sean is a renown photographer who’s suffered from addiction his entire life.
-But eventually he attained sobriety.
-Now he commits to hosting an AA meeting in his home and sponsors another addict.
+But with the help of others, he eventually found sobriety.
+Now he commits to hosting an AA meeting in his home every week while sponsoring another addict.

-We can see the value of nonprofits that help addicts.
+His story helps us see the value of nonprofits that help addicts.
+And how we can all be a force for good.

 Bradley Copeland

 Bradley is a talented artist.
 But she wants to do more with her talents.
-She’s partnered up with a Correctional Institution to lead an art program.
+She partnered with a Correctional Institution to lead an art program.
 Bradley wants to give back to her community using art as a form of rehabilitation.

-Bradley doesn’t have to help the institutionalized.
+She doesn’t have to help those locked away from society.
 But she chooses to.

 When we tell stories like Bradley’s, we can inspire others to follow in her steps.
 We all have ways of helping others.
 We can work with incredible causes to make our communities brighter.